 Formaldehyde is traditionally used to fumigate the eggs to minimize bacteria.
 But it’s a toxic chemical, not only to the embryos, but to team members as well.

-Our fertile eggs are sanitized or fumigated using an organic vinegar-based disinfectant.
+Our fertile eggs are sanitized using an organic vinegar-based disinfectant.

 A recent article in the Washington Post, “The labels said ‘organic.’
 But these massive imports of corn and soybeans weren’t,” uncovered large shipments of “organic” labeled soybeans from Ukraine and Turkey that were falsely labeled and ready to be sold here in the U.S. as organic.